KUL-gmsa/gmsa-deltaiot/README.md

 # Running

-The application starts a Tomcat server on your local machine, port 8080.
+The application starts an embedded Tomcat server on your local machine, port 8080.
 You can browse to the application via [http://localhost:8080](http://localhost:8080).

 ## From Eclipse